 None of our top no ChexSystems banks will send you a pre-paid card.
 They only offer Visa or MasterCard debit cards which are linked directly to your checking account.
 These debit cards will allow you to select a personal identification number (PIN) and have the full buying functionality that comes with the Visa or MasterCard networks.

-What are the fees associated with my no ChexSystems bank account?
+What are the fees associated with accounts at no ChexSystems banks?

-Most of the banks highlighted in the article have no monthly fees.
+Most of the banks that don’t use ChexSystems highlighted in the article have no monthly fees.
 Check our description for each bank or credit union to learn more.

 Will my no ChexSystems bank account be FDIC insured?